dytlgozj/WebtoonAlarm/README.md

 *  - The button has lasted date and webtoon name. (webtoon information)
 * When webtoon release new cartoon, notice.
 * Notification can be setted : vibration, bell, and just notification.
 *  - If notification is clicked, move to webtoon page.
+* It may not be completed within the deadline. if then, anyone of you who is interested in this project can be part of contributor.

 ## UI design target